Bionics Institute Girls in STEM Mentoring Program 2023 Mentoring Session Guidelines

 The aim of the first session is to get to know each other and establish expectations for the program.
 To prepare for this session you will need to:

-- Email your students after the Meet Your Mentor event to find out when they are available for the first session and send a calendar invitation for a Teams or Zoom meeting.
+- Once you have been assigned your students, email them and CC their teacher to find out when they are available for the first session and send a calendar invitation for a Teams or Zoom meeting.

 - In the same email, ask if they’d like to pick a specific part of your research area to focus on or whether they would like you to choose something interesting.
 For example, cochlear implants, treatments for anxiety or the practical application of data science.